 Therefore, in this post, we’ll cover what it takes to build that rock solid UAT test plan.

-You’ll get to know all the essentials you need to get your UAT plan right.
-We’ll also discuss how you can optimise your efforts when building your UAT plan.
+You’ll get to know all the essentials you need to get your UAT test plan right.
+We’ll also discuss how you can optimise your efforts when building your UAT test plan.

 What is User Acceptance Testing?

 To the uninitiated, UAT represents essentially the last frontier for Testing to catch any unseemly bugs prior to a product release to customers.
 The idea is that you won’t have the chance to rectify any glaring defects with your product beyond this phase in the project.

 UAT is also the point at which the ‘user’ accepts the product as meeting all requirements.
 By user, we mean those that commissioned the product in the first place.
 These may be people that directly use the product, or who expect their customers to use it.